Kandy-IO/kandy-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 }
 ```

-The following list shows each available “action" category and its “type" sub-category:
+The following list shows each available "action" category and its "type" sub-category:

-* **iceTimeout:** Includes types for ICE collection timeout (assuming “2x" is the timeout configuration and “t" is when the ICE process ended)
+* **iceTimeout:** Includes types for ICE collection timeout (assuming "2x" is the timeout configuration and "t" is when the ICE process ended)
     * **iceNormal:** Time when the ICE collection process ended normally (period of t<x)
     * **iceOneRelay:** Time when the ICE collection process was interrupted by a timeout with at least one (audio and video) relay candidate (period of x<t<2x)
     * **iceNoRelay:** Time when the ICE collection process was interrupted by a timeout without a relay candidate (period of t=2x)